Fiscal Management

 Legal Reference (Code of Iowa): 74.1-7

-Unless otherwise established through collective bargaining, it shall be the policy of the Board of Directors that all personnel of the school district be paid monthly in accordance with the length of service stated on their contracts and that all personnel shall be paid on the 20th day of each month except when the 20th falls on a Saturday, Sunday, or a school holiday wherein checks will be issued on the preceding work day.
+Unless otherwise established through collective bargaining, it is the policy of the Board of Directors that all personnel of the school district be paid monthly in accordance with the length of service stated on their contracts, and that all personnel will be paid on the 20th day of each month except when the 20th falls on a Saturday, Sunday, or a school holiday wherein checks will be issued on the preceding workday.

 The board authorizes the superintendent [or designee] to grant pay advances for new hires in an amount not to exceed the amount they would have earned by the time they receive the advance.